 If your elderly parent is not eating and sleeping all the time, then encouraging regular exercise can help them utilise more energy throughout the day.
 As a result, their appetite will increase to replenish the body with energy and nutrients.
 Exercise can also regulate sleep and promote better sleep at night.
 It can even help improve specific symptoms of illness, such as swollen feet and ankles in elderly people.
 Not only does exercise result in the body requiring more rest, but it aligns cardiac rhythms which enhances sleep quality for the elderly.

-Eating the same types of meals can be boring and could lead to food aversion.
+Explore new recipes Eating the same types of meals can be boring and could lead to food aversion.
 If your elderly parent is beginning to resent food, it may be because they feel like they are eating the same meals all the time.
 Luckily, there are many different books and online guides filled with a variety of recipes that are designed with the elderly in mind.
 They often use basic ingredients and are easy to cook, often with only a few steps.

 Additionally, if your elderly parent finds eating certain foods painful, exploring different recipes can help encourage them to eat more.
 If chewing tough foods causes pain, there are many recipes which use ingredients that are softer to help avoid this.
 Digesting heavy carbohydrates, dairy and processed foods can also lead to discomfort.
 Exploring new recipes that avoid a high amount of these types of food groups can also encourage your elderly parent to eat more.
 As a result, they’ll have more energy and therefore are less likely to sleep throughout the day.

-The thought of preparing a meal, eating it and then cleaning up afterwards can be overwhelming, especially for the elderly.
+Use a meal delivery service The thought of preparing a meal, eating it and then cleaning up afterwards can be overwhelming, especially for the elderly.
 The physical exhaustion it can cause can also put them off, resulting in them not eating a substantial amount during the day.
 Fortunately, there is a range of services to help the elderly so they don’t have to make their own meals.

 There are many meal delivery services for the elderly throughout the UK and are often referred to as ‘meals on wheels’.
 With this service, your elderly parent can choose what meals they would like delivered to them, at whatever time suits them.
 They can come hot, cold or frozen.